bitpusher2k/AHKscripts/README.md

 ## v3.3 last updated 2024-04-05

-## AutoHotKey v1.1 macro script collection which provide several useful functions as keyboard shortcuts.
+## AutoHotKey macro script collection which provides several useful functions as keyboard shortcuts.

 ### Scripts provided as-is.
 Use at your own risk.
 No guarantees or warranty provided.